2000–01 S.L. Benfica season: November–February

 Benfica faced Marítimo in an away game at the beginning of November.
 They lost 0–3, to a hat-trick from Lagorio.
 Without a single road game victory, the team dropped to tenth in the league's standings.
 They hosted Farense in the second week of November and won 2–1.
 Van Hooijdonk and João Tomás scored a goal each, within a 4-minute interval just before the final whistle, to give their team the three points.
 On 18 November, Benfica played Vitória de Guimarães on the road.
 They took the lead near the end of the first half, with a goal from Chano.
 The second half saw three additional goals, all by João Tomás.
 It was their first win as visitors, and they climbed to sixth place in the standings.
 Benfica played their last game of the month, on the 26th, at the Taça de Portugal against Campomaiorense.
 This fourth round match was won thanks to a late goal by Sabry.

-Benfica started December with a Derby de Lisboa game against Sporting.
+Benfica started December with a Lisbon derby game against Sporting.
 They won 3–0, with a first half goal by Van Hooijdonk and two goals in a five-minute span from João Tomás.
 Following the win, Mourinho requested a contract extension as a demonstration of faith in the work he had put in along with his assistant: "Me [Mourinho] and Mozer thought that the only way to end speculation and the constant threat of being sacked in the event of a bad result...was renewing our contracts for another season."
 Their proposal was not met.
 They parted ways with the club through an announcement in a press conference: "He [President Vilarinho] thought it was better not to accept our request.
 We understood that decision showed a lack of trust in our work, and that we should offer our resignation..."
 Benfica immediately appointed Toni – a long-time favourite of the President – as the new manager.
 On 10 December, Benfica played Alverca away from home.
 They opened the score sheet with a goal from João Tomás close to half-time, but Mantorras equalized.
 Later, Milinkovic put the Ribatejo side in the lead, resulting in the fourth loss in seven matches in away games for Benfica.
 In the last match of the year 2000, Benfica met a struggling Gil Vicente, who were at the bottom of the Primeira Liga standings.
 Unable to unlock the 0–0 draw, the club suffered their eighth winless league game of the season.